 “Fake it till you make it” was the life philosophy that my friend and I, jokingly or not, subscribed to in high school.
 At that time, it was about getting into college: faking being good at math even though it frustrates me to hell and back, faking liking ROTC even though I could not stand the domineering, misogynistic instructors, faking being a natural leader even though leading scares the living crap out of me, faking having genuine interest in founding clubs even though they are either useless or useless.
 Getting into college would be the end of faking, I thought.
 By then I will have made it, I thought.
 I was naive then.

 There is no end to this, is there?
 To making it?
 One second it’s getting into college, next it’s getting an internship, then it’s getting rich.
-One step after another, leading us into the abyss of endless “faking,” bottomless wants, eventual dissatisfaction.
+One step after another, leading us into the cycle of endless “faking,” bottomless wants, and eventual dissatisfaction.
 When will I ever truly make it, if there even is such a thing?

 Then, the least we can do is ensure that we live a happy and fulfilled life in which every moment is worth it.
 A life with which we are content.
 A life through which we are confident that everything happened for the best.
 If we can convince ourselves of that, then maybe we have already made it.